gusnips/node-koa-mvc/README.md

 + Finish authentication
 + add swig template engine
 + better i18n support (actually use it in the views to translate)
++ convert css to less (works if there is raw css but it's not ideal)
 + add tests

 ## Notes